seregazhuk/seregazhuk.github.io_old/_posts/2017-07-05-reactphp-udp.md

 {% endhighlight %}

-There two main methods here. `initClient` to setup main socket event handlers and `processInput` which is responsible for taking a user input, processing it and then sending to a server.
+There are two main methods here. `initClient` to setup main socket event handlers and `processInput` which is responsible for taking a user input, processing it and then sending to a server.
 The first method will be very simple.
 We are going to listen to several events: `message` to output the received data and `close` to stop the event loop.
 Also when we are connected to a socket we ask a user to enter the name:

 {% highlight php %}
 <?php